Zinrelo/slate/source/index.html.md

 }

 ```
 Update any of the configured redemption options using the Redemption option ID.
+Any or all of the below listed fields (query parameters table) can be updated by passing in the adequate parameter.

 **HTTP Request**